figma-css-variables/community/docs/network-access.md

 # Figma CSS Variables: Network Access

+> [!IMPORTANT]
-This document outlines the network resources the Figma plugin connects to when using the Community build.
+> This document outlines the network resources the Figma plugin connects to when using the Community build.

 ## Sentry